insert-coin/CloudyGamePlugin/README.md

   ```
   Some folders may be missing if you have not compiled your project before.

 2. Download the precompiled FFmpeg build from [here](https://ffmpeg.zeranoe.com/builds/).
-Choose the static build. as the file is compressed using 7z, you may need to download 7zip [here](http://www.7-zip.org/download.html) to be able to unzip the downloaded file.
+Choose the static build.
+As the file is compressed using 7z, you may need to download 7zip [here](http://www.7-zip.org/download.html) to be able to unzip the downloaded file.

   Put `ffmpeg.exe` into your `Unreal Engine\Engine\Binaries\Win64` folder.
 This is the Unreal Engine source code, not your game project.